Bookingjini-Labs/bookingjini-icons/CODE_OF_CONDUCT.md

 # Code of Conduct

 We are committed to providing a friendly, inclusive, and safe environment for all participants in our project repository.
-This code of conduct outlines our expectations for behavior and ensures that everyone can collaborate in a positive and respectful manner.
+This 'Code of Conduct' outlines our expectations for behavior and ensures that everyone can collaborate in a positive and respectful manner.
 By participating in this project, you agree to abide by this code of conduct.

 ## 1. Be Respectful and Inclusive